Reducing Stochastic Games to Semidefinite Program Feasibility: From non-Archimedean to real SDPs

 \section{From non-Archimedean to real SDPs}

 To conclude, we aim to reduce the non-Archimedean semidefinite program from \cref{eq:puiseuxval} to a real semidefinite program.
 We will do this in two steps.
-First, we replace the formal parameter $t$ by a real number that is sufficiently large (doubly exponential in the size of the CSP).
+First, we replace the formal parameter $t$ by a real number that is sufficiently large (doubly exponential in the size of the instance).
 In fact, any non-Archimedean semialgebraic feasiblity problem can be reduced to a semialgebraic feasibility problem over the reals by replacing $t$ with a sufficiently large real number.
 This follows from the quantifier elimination in real closed fields coupled with the definition of the order in Puiseux series.
 By using the effective bounds on quantifier elimination discussed, e.g., in \cite{basu_pollack_roy_algorithms}, we can give a bound on this ``sufficiently large'' number.
 Second, we will show that this SDP with very large coefficients can be reduced to another SDP that has coefficients of polynomial bit-size.

 Before presenting the proofs, we note that a reduction from non-Archimedean SDPs coming from games to real SDPs with large coefficients was already studied in \cite[Theorem~36]{issac2016jsc}.
 However, the bounds given in \cite{issac2016jsc} rely on an additional assumption on the underlying game.
 In particular, they cannot be applied directly to the SDP given in \cref{eq:puiseuxval}.
 For max-average systems coming from games, one could overcome this restriction by perturbing the underlying game slightly.
 Nevertheless, the bounds coming from quantifier elimination which we present below do not require any additional assumptions and can be of independent interest.
+We recall that Tarski's quantifier elimination allows to eliminate quantifiers of first-order $\tau$-formulas, with signature $\tau$ given by $\tau = \{+,\cdot,0,1,\leq\}$.

 \begin{theorem} Let $P_1, \dots, P_m \in \Z[x_0,x_1, \dots, x_n]$ be a collection of polynomials with integer coefficients and let $\diamond \in \{\le,\ge,<,>,=, \neq\}^m$ be a sign pattern.
 Consider the semialgebraic set over Puiseux series defined by